ayesslee/note-taker/README.md

 ## Description

-This app allows the user to write notes and save/delete them.
+This app allows the user to write notes and save them.

 ## User Story
 ```